ftsrg-bta/lab-ethereum/guide.md

 }
 ```

+At a first glance, smart contracts resemble simple classes in object-oriented programming, however, there are important differences (e.g., the transactional execution of functions).

+It is also possible to [_import_](https://solidity.readthedocs.io/en/v0.5.15/layout-of-source-files.html#importing-other-source-files) other source files and Solidity also supports [_inheritance_](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#inheritance) between contracts.

 ### State variables

 The SimpleBank example defines two state variables.
 - `transactions` is an unsigned integer (`uint`), storing the number of transactions in the current bank instance.
-It is incremented when users deposit or withdraw.
+It is incremented whenever users succesfully deposit or withdraw.
 - `balances` is a _mapping_ from addresses to integers, storing the current balance of each user.
 Mappings work similarly to maps in Java/C++ or dictionaries in C#/Python.

 **Types.** Solidity is a strongly-typed language, i.e., the type of each variable must be explicitly specified.